All you need to know about Sunscreen

 Many people do not apply enough to reach the SPF number listed on the bottle.
 You must use at least ¼ teaspoon of SPF on your face and about a shot glass on your body in order to get the proper amount of SPF.

-Reapply sunscreen at least every hour after swimming or sweating profusely.
+Reapply sunscreen at least every hour after swimming or sweating profusely and use water-resistant sun screen whenever possible.

 ☀️The EU has also reclassified sun protection ratings